-If you are HIV negative and don’t always use condoms then you may be at risk of getting HIV.
-Taking PrEP can prevent HIV.
+If you are HIV-negative and do not always use condoms for anal or vaginal/frontal sex then you may be at risk of HIV.

 Who is eligible for free PrEP?

-To get PrEP for free through the HSE you need to:
+To get free PrEP through the HSE you need to:

 - test negative for HIV

-- be able to attend for a check-up at least once every 3 months
+- be able to attend follow up appointments, usually every 3 months

 - meet at least 1 of the following criteria for free PrEP

 1: You are having sex without condoms with HIV-positive partners who:

 - are on treatment but not virally suppressed (do not have an 'undetectable' viral load)

 2: You are a man who has sex with men.
 This includes transgender men who have sex with men or a transgender woman who has sex with men, who meets any 1 ofthe following: